yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 1. Edit the web deployment.
 Remove the *hostPort* setting to allow a dynamic port assignment as pods are created.

-1. Scale the web deployment to 4 pods
+2. Scale the web deployment to 4 pods.

-1. Refresh the web Deployments view and note the error indicating that the deployment cannot scale beyond 2 pod instances.
+3. Refresh the web Deployments view and note the error indicating that the deployment cannot scale beyond 2 pod instances.
 This is due to a CPU constraint since the web service is asking for more CPU than is available.
 The port constraint has already been resolved by allowing dynamic discovery.

 ### Task 3: Adjust CPU constraints to improve scale